shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

     -  Writing functions to invoke instructions.
     -  Fetching all campaigns.

-We will cover all the topics, If you already have a good knowledge of Rust programming language feel free to skip the `Introduction to Rust`.
+> If you already have a good knowledge of Rust programming language feel free to skip the `Introduction to Rust`.
 I would still recommend to have a quick look on all the codeblocks.

+---

 ## Introduction to Rust
 Rust is a multi-paradigm, high-level, general-purpose programming language designed for performance and safety, especially safe concurrency.